Finite-Sample Distortion in Kernel Specification Tests: A Perturbation Analysis of Empirical Directional Components: Simulation Studies and Empirical Applications

 The authors conducted a three-arm randomized controlled trial (RCT) to evaluate the impact of a cash grant and gender-sensitive training program for women in rural Tunisia.
 The study included two treatment arms.
 In the first arm, 1,000 women received an unrestricted cash grant equivalent to USD 768 (in 2018 PPP terms)—a substantial sum, representing approximately four times the median monthly income of participants at baseline.
 Alongside the grant, these women attended a one-day financial training session featuring videos and exercises designed to promote women's agency.
 Participants were encouraged to invest the grant in IGAs or in human capital to improve their labor market prospects.

 The second treatment arm sought to address gender-specific barriers by involving husbands in the intervention.
-Specifically, 498 of the 1,000 women who received the cash grant were randomly selected to invite their husbands to participate in the same one-day training, with the aim of fostering gender dialogue and support for women's economic activities.
+Specifically, 498 of the 1,000 women who received the cash grant were randomly selected to invite their husbands to participate in the same one-day training, which aimed to foster gender dialogue and support for women's economic activities.

 The impacts of the treatments were evaluated two years after implementation.
 The authors categorize the outcomes into several domains, including women's \textit{income-generating activities} (IGAs), \textit{empowerment}, \textit{well-being}, \textit{living standards}, and \textit{economic shocks}.
 Their empirical strategy is based on the following regression specification: